 WIP — A WIP stands for work in progress.
 It is a manuscript that is not finished yet.
 Many writers have one or more WIP going on at once.

 YA — YA stands for young adult.
-They are books written with a MC between the ages of 12 to 19.
+They are books written with a MC between the ages of twelve to nineteen.
 They are also generally marketed toward readers of that age group as well.

 Any terms I missed that you would like to see listed above?
 Or have a question about one of the terms above?
 Leave a comment below!